 Robert John Burke, playing the memorable and vile Patrick Simmons spent several days at Ground Zero after the September 11 attacks assisting with the search and rescue.
 He has since become a New York State certified firefighter.
 He also recently traveled to New Orleans to assist in the re-building of New Orleans fire houses.

-John Nolan who played Kara's employer in "Dead Reckoning" is the uncle of Jonathan Nolan.
+John Nolan, who plays Greer, is the uncle of Jonathan Nolan.

 Paul Sparks (Wilson in "Relevance") is married to Annie Parisse (Kara Stanton).